MostafaAbdelmegeed/DSP-Compressing-Signals/README.md

   * File may be in any readable format, do bug proofing and don't allow any inapropriate files to be opened.
   * Combo box to choose mode of compression.
 (2 modes: Lossy or Lossless) **Gamila**
   * Combo box to choose Basis functions.
 (4 functions: DCT, DWT and 2 other functions of our search)
-  * plot the original signal and the decompressed one to see the mising data!
+  * Plot the original signal and the decompressed one to see the missing data!
 ### 2- Algorithms
   * Encoding algorithm to compress the file & The Decoding algorithm for that encoding algorithm. **Gamila**
   * DCT code & DWT code.